About Reclaimed Wood Timbers

 Recycled, Remilled, Antique and Restored Lumber, Reclaimed Timber, Beams & Flooring

 Compare the growth ring density of Reclaimed Old Growth Wood to new lumber and you will typically find much finer grain in the Reclaimed Wood.
-The old wood has been fastened in place in a structure, usually from 50 to 150 years in the Western States, having air dried and seasoned to a stable condition.
+The old wood has been fastened in place in a structure, usually from 50 to 150 years in the Western States, where it air dried and seasoned to a stable condition.